MicrosoftDocs/memdocs/memdocs/intune/protect/certificates-s-mime-encryption-sign.md

 - macOS
 - Windows 10 and later

-On iOS/iPadOS devices, you can create an Intune-managed email profile that uses S/MIME and certificates to sign and encrypt incoming and outgoing emails.
-For other platforms, S/MIME may or may not be supported.
-If it's supported, install certificates that use S/MIME signing and encryption.
-Then, an end user enables S/MIME in their email application.
+For the following platforms, you can use an Intune-managed email profile that uses S/MIME and certificates to automatically sign and encrypt incoming and outgoing emails:

+- Android - when enrolled as *Android Enterprise Fully Managed, Dedicated, and Corporate-Owned Work Profiles*
+- iOS/iPadOS

+For other platforms and other enrollment options for Android), a device user must enable S/MIME in their email application before the certificates for S/MIME signing and encryption can be used.

 For more information about S/MIME email signing and encryption with Exchange, see [S/MIME for message signing and encryption](/Exchange/policy-and-compliance/smime).